cysouw/diathesis/text/c07_reflexive.md

 c.
 Der Kunde empört sich darüber, dass der Preis schon wieder gestiegen ist.
 :::

-With many of these verbs the role of the reflexive argument appears to be more of an experiencer than a real agent, typically with the prepositions *an, bei, für, um, über*.
+With many of these verbs the role of the reflexive argument appears to be more of an experiencer than a real agent, typically with the prepositions *an, bei, für, um* and *über*.
 A German name like ~~Reflexiv Erlebnispassiv~~ might thus be suitable for this diathesis (cf. [@sec:participles-sein-conversive] for the ~~Erlebnispassiv~~ without reflexive pronouns).
-Although there are many experiencer verbs in this category, this pattern cannot be reversed: far from all verbs that semantically have an experiencer exhibit this diathesis, e.g. *frustrieren* 'to frustrate' or *nerven* 'to annoy' [@next].
+Although there are many experiencer verbs in this category, this pattern cannot be reversed: far from all verbs that semantically have an experiencer exhibit this diathesis, e.g. *frustrieren* 'to frustrate' or *nerven* 'to annoy' do not allow this diathesis [@next].
 Wiskandt [-@wiskandt2022: 253-255] proposes that the experiencer verbs with this diathesis imply some kind of consciousness and have less affected experiencers.
 However, such semantic explanations are probably always post-hoc and never causal (cf. [@sec:intro-domain-of-application]).

 ::: ex
 - Die Verspätung frustriert/nervt ihn.